Mark Kelly: 2020 special

-On February 12, 2019, Kelly announced that he would run as a Democrat in the 2020 United States Senate special election in Arizona.
-Kelly looked to unseat incumbent Republican Martha McSally, a fellow veteran who was appointed to the position shortly after losing the 2018 Senate election to Democrat Kyrsten Sinema.
+On February 12, 2019, Kelly announced that he would run as a Democrat in the 2020 U.S. Senate special election in Arizona.
+Kelly looked to unseat incumbent Republican Martha McSally, a fellow veteran who was appointed to the seat shortly after losing the 2018 election for the state's other seat in the Senate to Democrat Kyrsten Sinema.
 The seat was vacated upon John McCain's death on August 25, 2018, and held by Governor Doug Ducey's appointee Jon Kyl until Kyl resigned on December 31, 2018.
 Kelly declined to accept campaign contributions from corporate political action committees (PACs), but did accept thousands of dollars in campaign contributions from corporate executives and lobbyists.

 The Associated Press called the race for Kelly on November 4, 2020.
 His election marks the first time since 1953 that Arizona has had two Democratic senators.
 As the election was a special election, Kelly took office during the 116th Congress, shortly after Arizona certified its election results on November 30, unlike other senators and representatives elected in 2020, who took office at the opening of the 117th Congress on January 3, 2021.
 Kelly was sworn in at noon on December 2.

-Kelly is the fourth retired astronaut to be elected to Congress, after John Glenn, Harrison Schmitt, and Jack Swigert.
+Kelly is the fifth retired astronaut to be elected to Congress, after John Glenn, Harrison Schmitt, Bill Nelson, and Jack Swigert.

 2022

-Kelly won reelection in the November 2022 general election, defeating Republican challenger Blake Masters.
+Kelly was reelected in 2022, defeating Republican nominee Blake Masters by 125,719 votes.